The module consists of 11 units of study, all of which you should complete. They make up the following three sections.

 - make recommendations on the most appropriate control methods for different diseases

-- identify the highest-threat emergency animal diseases for your country, know where those threats are likely to come from and recognize how they will manifest themselves.
+- identify the highest-threat emergency animal diseases for your country, know where those threats are likely to come from and recognise how they will manifest themselves.

 The grade awarded will be based on the mark obtained in the written examination (80%) and on the mark for the compulsory TMA (20%).